volatiletech/sqlboiler/README.md

 - Forgetting to exclude tables you do not want included in your generation, like migration tables.
 - Tables without a primary key.
 All tables require one.
-- Forgetting foreign key constraints on your columns that reference other tables.
+- Forgetting to put foreign key constraints on your columns that reference other tables.
-- The compatibility tests that run against your own DB schema require a superuser, ensure the user supplied in your config has adequate privileges.
+- The compatibility tests that run against your own DB schema require a superuser, ensure the user supplied in your `sqlboiler.toml` config has adequate privileges.
 - A nil or closed database handle.
 Ensure your passed in `boil.Executor` is not nil.
   - If you decide to use the `G` variant of functions instead, make sure you've initialized your global database handle using `boil.SetDB()`.